Blackstone names chairman for French business

-(Reuters) - Blackstone Group LP (BX.N) named Gerard Errera, who held the position of special adviser, as chairman of Blackstone France.
+July 23 (Reuters) - Blackstone Group LP named Gerard Errera, who held the position of special adviser, as chairman of Blackstone France.

 Before joining the alternative asset manager, Errera was secretary general of the French Ministry of Foreign Affairs and French ambassador to the United Kingdom.